-We believe that ICEFLO dramatically increases your chance of success but we know that it takes much more than a great collaboration platform to deliver the most demanding of cutovers.
+We believe that ICEFLO dramatically increases your chances of success for every cutover event you and your team undertake - but we also know that it takes much more than a great software to deliver results on the most demanding of cutovers.

-In this blog, we've pulled together a collection of opinions and ideas that we hope will help you design your own solution and cutover successfully.
+In this blog, we've pulled together ten key tips from our team of cutover experts to help you design your own processes and cutover successfully.

 Every large cutover involves multiple organisations, including 3rd parties, each with their own “ways of working”.

 One of the first actions is to define a single, "virtual organisation" to bring all these moving parts together.

 - Identify your team, and set clear roles and responsibilities for cutover planning and implementation